-Table 10:- shows the comparison of degree of nipple trauma among the studied lactating women after the intervention (follow-up) (N=90).
-There was a highly statistically significant difference between the control group & peppermint water groups regarding the degree of nipple trauma, between the control & expressed breast milk groups, and between the peppermint water & expressed milk groups ($p \le .01$).
+Table 10:shows the comparison of the degree of nipple trauma among the studied lactating women after the intervention (follow-up) (N=60).
+There was a highly statistically significant difference between the peppermint water & expressed milk groups ($p \le .01$).